ios-public-workshops/NewsFetcherWorkshops/Workshop1/Workshop1-Creation.md

+## Please feel free to suggest changes by raising a Pull Request on this document, or opening an Issue!
+---
 # Workshop 1 - Creation

 Today we're going to create our very own news viewing app! :tada: Don't worry, we'll be guided through each step, and we've pre-written some of the more complicated code so we can get our app up and running in just one session.